EmperorYP7/IIITR-IEEE-Website/README.md

 P.s. added React routing.
 Please style it because the Navbar is ugly af.

 ## Note the Navbar is transparent already.

+package.json is the file which contains information about dependencies.